hxh-robb/robb-log/Diary/Math/README.md

-# Review of trig functions
+# Review of trigonometrics

 TODO

-# Review of logarithm function
+# Review of logarithms

 TODO